 Works enter the public domain for three main reasons:

-As a general rule, most works enter the public domain because of old age.
-This includes any work published in the United States before 1924.
-Each January 1, this year increases one year.
-Another large block of works are in the public domain because they were published before 1964 and copyright was not renewed.
+Generally, most works enter the public domain because of old age.
+This includes any work published in the United States 95 years ago (in 2023, works published before 1928 entered the public domain).
+Each January 1, this year, increases one year.
+Another large block of works is in the public domain because they were published before 1964, and the copyright was not renewed.
 (Renewal was a requirement for works published before 1978.)
 A smaller group of works entered the public domain because they were published without copyright notice (copyright notice was necessary for works published in the United States before March 1, 1989).

-Use the Copyright Slider Tool to determine is a work is still protected by copyright, or if it has entered the public domain.
+Use the Copyright Slider Tool to determine if a work is still protected by copyright or if it has entered the public domain.